theredsunflower/code-camp/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme developed for Code Camp by Red Sunflower programs.
+A starter theme developed for Code Camp by The Red Sunflower.

 == Description ==

 A starter theme developed for Code Camp by Red Sunflower programs.
+This clean and simple theme is a great way to learn more about WordPress and share your ideas.

 == Installation ==